Aish11warya/Prodigy_Infotech_DataScience-Task1/README.md

 - Data Preprocessing – Identified and handled missing values, duplicates, and outliers to ensure data quality and consistency.

 - Data Visualization – Generated bar charts and stacked plots to effectively display the distribution of categorical and continuous variables.

+## CONCLUSION
+ Through this EDA, I was able to uncover meaningful insights about how the chosen variables are distributed in the dataset.
+These findings provide a foundation for deeper analysis and predictive modeling within the data science pipeline.